sjentsch/lsjDocs/Ch04/Ch04_Descriptives_2.rst

 *X*\ :sub:`i` into a deviation score.
 We do this by calculating the difference between the observation *X*\ :sub:`i` and the mean *X̄*.
 That is, the deviation score is defined to be *X*\ :sub:`i` - *X̄*.
-For the first observation in our sample, thit is equal to 56 - 36.6 = 19.4.
+For the first observation in our sample, this is equal to 56 - 36.6 = 19.4.
 Okay, that is simple enough.
 The next step in the process is to convert these deviations to absolute deviations, and we do this by converting any negative values to positive ones.
 Mathematically, we would denote the absolute value of -3 as \|-3\|, and so we say that \|-3\|